mooorkey/terminal-app/README.md

 #### Trello

 We used Trello to organise what we needed to do.
 We had user stories to drive what features we needed to implement.
-We used custom fields to estimate the sizing (how long a feature would take) as well as the priority of the feature.
+We used custom fields to estimate the sizing (how long a feature would take) as well as the priority of the feature (low, med and high priority).
 We had labels for future enhancement ideas (stretch goals) as well as for any bugs we encountered.

+We ended up not assigning tasks to people in trello as we did a lot of pair programing together.

 Below are some examples of our Trello board at various points in our development.